GHALCA Election: Vetting of candidates fixed for Wednesday

 Ansah has completed his two-term mandate but shockingly keen to remain on the council for another four years to complete an astonishing 12-year period- a move which has been heavily criticized.

-Its' widely believed he has the full backing of Ghana FA boss Kurt Okraku to unseat Alex Ackumey which could further polarized the football space.
+Its' widely believed that he has the full backing of Ghana Football Association boss, Kurt Okraku to unseat Alex Ackumey which could further polarize the football space.

-Liberty Professionals dynamic chief executive Linda Ansong will contest as a Treasurer but will fend off competition from Justice Boison.
+Liberty Professionals Chief Executive Officer, Linda Ansong will contest as a Treasurer but must fend off competition from Justice Boison.

 Two will be elected onto the council.